airincs/batch-project-weather/README.md

 Once we have the Glue Catalogs / Tables complete, we then use Glue once again to move the data to Redshift.
 We create an automatic Glue Job that moves the cataloged Glue data to Redshift.

 ![alt text](https://github.com/airincs/batch-project-weather/blob/main/images/redshift%20weather.PNG)

+### QuickSight
+A report was created from the Redshift data warehouse.